Mrs L Glenn (Head of Department)

 Key Stage 3

-All of our pupils follow the CEA specification which follows on from our KS3 programme by focussing on listening, composing and performing.
+All of our pupils follow the CCEA specification which follows on from our Key Stage 3 programme by focusing on listening, composing and performing.

 This specification gives students opportunities to: